 In 'Engineering & Science':

-Our research focusOur key research areas in engineering and science focus on world-class research and development.
+Our key research areas in engineering, science and information technology focus on world-class researc...

 - architectural and building engineering

 For an overview of our courses, research strengths and facilities, download the Engineering & Science Discipline Guide.

 Our students gain ‘hands-on’ experience in our state-of-the-art laboratories and through industry placements and projects with our research partners including City West Water; CSIRO; Departments of Health, Primary Industries, Sustainability and Environment; Racing Analytical Services, Modern Olives; Nufarm; Clariant; and Fosters plus over 2000 industry affiliates.

 We have specialised labs in areas such as geomechanics, hydraulics, thermodynamics, analytical chemistry, biotechnology, microelectronics, information technology, power engineering and mechanics.
 Our Werribee Campus is part of a modern technology precinct with cutting edge science facilities and a research centre, the Institute for Sustainability and Innovation.

 VU students also have a range of opportunities to study and take placements in international settings.
 For example, our sports engineering students have been to the UK as part of a mobility program.

 Student placements & internships

 One of our greatest strengths as a university is our links with industry.
 We are one of the most industry connected universities in Australia with over 4,000 industry connections university-wide.
 Employers value our graduates because we provide them with many opportunities to be engaged with industry, from industry-relevant curriculum to workplace learning, that give real-life work experiences.

 Our key college partnerships are with leading organisations such as City West Water, CSIRO, Departments of Health, Primary Industries, Sustainability and Environment, Shimadzu, Jemena, National Measurement Institute, and Racing Analytical Services.